Making-Sense-Info/Varese/use-cases/constances-pathology.md

 *The data collected via this protocol is then cleaned before being made available to the scientific community.*

 ## General description
 Constances cohort captures pathologies suffered by the individual the last 12 months.
-In 2015, "osteoporosis" has been added within the list of disease.
-This implied shifted code values (i.e. code value for "Parkinson's disease" moved from 41 to 42 between 2014 and 2015).
+In 2015, "osteoporosis" has been added within the list of diseases.
+This led to a shift in code values (i.e. code value for "Parkinson's disease" moved from 41 to 42 between 2014 and 2015).
 On the other hand, categories were retained.
-The user wants to retrieve data about Parkinson's disease over time.
-Researchers usually compute results based on the pathology label (most stable information).
+Researchers want to retrieve data about Parkinson's disease over time.
+The usually compute results based on the pathology label (most stable information).

 ## Sources and variables
-A multiple-choice question captures the pathology suffered by the individual over the last 12 months.
+A multiple-choice question captures pathologie suffered by the individual over the last 12 months.
 Each choice is represented by one checkbox.

-Data is stored in a vector variable where for each follow-Up questionnaire and for each volunteer, pathology code value and pathology label are indicated where checkbox is checked.
+Data is stored in a variable where for each follow-Up questionnaire and for each volunteer, pathology code value and pathology label are indicated where checkbox is checked.

 Below is an example: